veelenga/prompt-garmin-workout/privacy-policy.md

 For the purposes of this Privacy Policy:

-* **Application** means the browser extension provided by Us, named OpenAI Garmin Workout.
+* **Application** means the browser extension provided by Us, named Prompt Garmin Workout.

 * **Personal Data** is any information relating to an identified or identifiable individual.